 As a starting point to creating a new CBA, I would consider eliminating allocation money, both TAM and general allocation money (“GAM”).
 Removing TAM and GAM would be done in conjunction with setting a higher salary cap, and shifting from a soft cap, as is the present case, to a hard cap.

 A note about salary caps: A hard salary cap is simple.
 It states a given amount of money to be spent on players’ salaries per team, and a team is not allowed to spend over that amount.
 The NFL is a prime example of a professional sports league that uses a hard cap.
 A soft salary cap is more complicated because there are exceptions that allow teams to exceed the salary cap to sign players.
-The MLS uses a soft salary cap with some of the exceptions including the use of TAM to buy down salaries to get under the salary cap and designated players (DPs) that do not count against the team’s salary cap at all.
+The MLS uses a soft salary cap with some of the exceptions including the use of TAM to buy down salaries to get under the salary cap and designated players (DPs) whose salaries are capped against the team’s salary cap.

 Radical?
 Impossible, you say?
 Or is it merely an evolution that sends a message that MLS wants to be a major player for talent on a world stage.